-Primary: Remember that slow, weak, pathetic mace?
-Yeah, I sent those three adjectives go feck themselves.
+Primary: Doubled the power.
 Successful blows recover twice as fast; 3 of them will put an Ettin down.

-Secondary: Make way for The Sprite™!
+Secondary: Make way for The Sprite!
 You have a shield now.
 Don't bother trying to block stuff, you're supposed to bash things with it when you'd like some personal space.
-Its range is low and its damage tiny, so put your weight into it. btw, I lied.
-You can deflect projectiles.
+Its range is low and its damage tiny, so put your weight into it.
+(I lied.
+You can deflect projectiles.)

 Primary: Twice as much damage for twice as much Mana.
-Glorified plasma gun.
+A glorified plasma gun.

-Secondary: Sacrifice offensive power and ammo efficiency for hot health-sucking action.
-Just make sure it's not yours.
+Secondary: Sacrifice offensive power and ammo efficiency for steaming health-sucking action.
+Hopefully not yours.

 Secondary: Engulfs you in holy fire.
 Nice for brawls, but good luck hitting anything that flies.
 Or dodging projectiles for that matter.

-Primary: Three levels of charge for this baby.
-First releases one soul, second releases three, third level's the cluster hellbomb of yore.
+Primary: Three levels of charge.
+First releases one soul, second releases three, third level is the cluster hellbomb of yore.

 Mage Health: 75